 Guernsey is home to numerous firms providing international pension services within a regime conforming to international regulatory standards.

-Guernsey’s supervisory regime for pension schemes, gratuity schemes and their respective providers conforms to international regulatory standards.
+Guernsey’s supervisory regime for Pension Schemes, Gratuity Schemes ("Schemes") and their respective providers conforms to international regulatory standards.
 The sector is home to numerous international and local firms providing international corporate and group services.

-Guernsey’s supervisory regime ensures that the formation, management or administration of pension schemes and gratuity schemes, and the provision of advice in relation to the same, is a regulated activity.
+Guernsey’s supervisory regime ensures that the formation, management or administration of Schemes, and the provision of advice in relation to them, is a regulated activity.
 This was introduced through amendment of the Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law 2000 (“the Law”) in 2017.

-With the advent of regulation in relation to the formation, management or administration of pension schemes or gratuity schemes and the provision of advice in relation to the same, the current two categories of fiduciary licenses remains unchanged:
+With the advent of regulation in relation to the formation, management or administration of Schemes and the provision of advice in relation to them, the current two categories of fiduciary licence remain unchanged:

 - A full fiduciary licence can only be granted to a company or a partnership.

 - A personal fiduciary licence can only be granted to an individual and authorises the holder to carry on a restricted range of fiduciary activities.
 Those include acting as a company director, as trustee (but not as a sole trustee), and as executor of a will or administrator of an estate and as a foundation official for foundations.

 In order for individuals and entities to be granted a fiduciary licence which will enable them to carry on pension scheme business or gratuity scheme business, they must meet the minimum criteria for licensing set out in Schedule 1 of the Law.
 This obligation continues on an on-going basis.